FREE SHIPPING AND RETURNS ON ORDERS OVER $100

 You should have your watch serviced every few years by a jeweler you trust.
 We suggest that you have your watches serviced every three to five years per the instructions in your watch’s manual.
 More complicated pieces, like chronographs and minute repeaters, may require more frequent and detailed attention if used regularly.

 Make sure to only have your timepiece serviced by certified technicians.
 Some companies prefer that a watch is shipped to them for service while others, like Rolex, certify service professionals who have been through training.
 Shreve & Co. has an extensive service department, certified by many of the brands we carry.
 Finding a good watch maker is like finding a good tailor – but more valuable.

 5. Write a Thank You Note

 Tell the person who made your holiday season thank you with a handwritten note.
 Phone calls, emails, text messages—they all get the job done.
 But a handwritten thank-you note says more: It tells our friends and family that we went out of our way to sit down and write just to them, because they’re worth it.

 Want to Learn More?

 We hope you received everything you wanted in 2016 but just in case you didn’t or want to learn more about your newest timepiece, feel free to come in to any Shreve & Co. store and meet with our trained professionals.
-We have an in-house watchmaker in our NEW San Francisco location and you can schedule an appointment here.
+We have an in-house watchmaker in our NEW San Francisco location and you can schedule an appointment online today.